martincartledge/martins-blog-deprecated-/content/blog/what-success-means-to-me/index.md

 It can drive someone completely insane or make them feel completely at peace.

-If you asked five different people what they consider _success_, you would probably get five different answers.
+If you asked five different people what they consider _success_ to be, you would probably get five different answers.

 I think that is a good thing though.
 I consider the meaning and pursuit of _success_ to be an art form, unique to every single person on the planet.